 Second Stop: El Nido

 El Nido, a small town in the north of the island Palawan, is a lot more touristy than Coron.
-Both islands are famous for its island hopping tours.
-In El Nido you will find everything you need.
+Both islands are famous for their island hopping tours.
+In El Nido, you will find everything you need.
 Hostels and Hotels in all price categories, countless bars and restaurants as well as little shops.
 The beach in El Nido in unfortunately not suitable for swimming as boats to the mentioned island hopping tours leave here.
-In the evening and at night the bars will transform to clubs.
+In the evening and at night the bars will transform into clubs.

 Don’t panic: You’ll find them!
 When you stroll around the beach at night, you won’t be able to miss the parties.